Schwarz77/AsyncTcpSignalServer/Readme.md

-# Async TCP Signal Server (C++ / Boost.Asio)
+# Async Cross-Platform TCP Signal Server (C++ / Boost.Asio)

 ## Overview

-This project implements a high-performance, real-time asynchronous data distribution system using modern C++ and the Boost.Asio library.
+This project implements a high-performance, real-time, cross-platform asynchronous data distribution system using modern C++ and the Boost.Asio library.
 The codebase demonstrates a robust, push-based architecture designed for low-latency delivery of signal states over TCP/IP, eliminating the overhead of continuous client polling.

 ## Architecture & Design